mgrebill/42_Projects/Basic_Projects/README.md

 - Algorithms
 - Graphics
 <br />
-I chose Algorithmic branch, so see you in the corresponded directory ;)
+I chose Algorithmic branch, so see you in the corresponding directory ;)